Talon-One-Fighter-Squadron/WinWing-vibration-bridge/README.md

 The mod sends telemetry to the WinWing listener, and **SimApp Pro** is what actually drives the hardware vibration.

-If SimApp Pro is not running, the mod may still send data, but your stick may not vibrate.
+If SimApp Pro is not running, the mod may still send data, but your stick will not vibrate.

 ---